HerzogElias/DSO-Portfolio/docs/projects/minecraft-server.md

 wget https://piston-data.mojang.com/v1/objects/6bce4ef400e4efaa63a13d5e6f6b500be969ef81/server.jar
 ```

-3. Copy your Donwolad on your Root Directory of your Project.
+3. Copy your download to the root directory of your project.
 ```bash
 cp server.jar ./Minecraft_Server
 ```

-4. Navigate to the correct Directory:
+4. Navigate to the correct directory:
 ```bash
 cd /Minecraft_Server
 ```

-5. Start the Building with Docker Compose:
+5. Start the build with Docker Compose:
 ```bash
 docker compose up --build
 ```

 ## Usage
-### Check Sever Heatly Connection:
+### Check Server Health Connection:
-Check your Minecraft Server Status with the following command:
+Check your Minecraft Server status with the following command:
 ```bash
 mcstatus localhost:8888 status
 ```

-### Configurateion of your Minecraft Server
+### Configuration of your Minecraft Server
-You can configurate your Server on the server.properties File:
+You can configure your server in the server.properties file:
 ```bash
 motd
 level-name